 A ketogenic diet is a special form of low-carb nutrition.
-Originally developed as a way to help epilepsy patients in the 1920s, it's a high-protein and low-fat, low-carbohydrate diet.
+Originally developed to help epilepsy patients in the 1920s, it's a high-protein and low-fat, low-carbohydrate diet.

 During a ketogenic diet, 75% of your calories come from fat, 20% from protein, and only about 5% from carbohydrates.
-That means you say goodbye to pasta, bread, and other bakery products, sugar, sweets, etc..
-Instead load up with fat-rich foods such as meat, fish, eggs, and cheese.
-You also include large quantities of vegetables, salad, and nuts.
+That means you say goodbye to pasta, bread, and other bakery products, sugar, sweets, etc. Instead, load up with fat-rich foods such as meat, fish, eggs, and cheese.
+You can also include large quantities of vegetables, salad, and nuts.

 Our brain normally needs glucose to work, which our body obtains from simple carbohydrates.
 Glucose is in our blood.
 It enters the cells through the blood sugar-lowering hormone insulin.
 We store unused energy as fat.
-So if we load up on too much pasta, bread, or sweets, our body stores it as fat.
+So if we load up on too much pasta, bread, or sweets, our body stores that unused energy in fat deposits.

-The aim of the ketogenic diet is to put our body into a state of ketosis.
-This means that our body takes the necessary energy from fat due to carbohydrate deficiency, and starts producing ketones.
+But if someone sticks with a low-carb, low-glucose eating plan instead of burning sugar, it burns fat.
+This concept puts your body into a state of ketosis.
+This means that our body takes the necessary energy from fat due to carbohydrate deficiency and starts producing ketones.
 As a result, our fat reserves melt.

 During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketones.
 Our body uses them as an energy source.

-Since you're using fat, rather than carbs as your energy source, you should notice significant weight loss.
-You'll probably notice weight loss pretty quickly, as a result of this carbohydrate-poor diet.
+Since you're using fat rather than carbs as your energy source, you should notice significant weight loss.
+You'll probably notice weight loss pretty quickly as a result of this carbohydrate-poor diet.
 But be careful of the side effects, sometimes known as the Keto-Flu, when you start this plan.
-Some people might feel weak, cranky, and dizzy after having to give up sugar or high-carb items while on the keto diet.
+Some people might have brain fog and feel weak, cranky, and dizzy after giving up sugar or high-carb items while on the keto diet.

 The high protein and fat content of the ketogenic diet ensure quick and long saturation without loss of muscle mass.
 This is important for losing weight, as your muscles can burn a lot of excess energy.
-This also increases the motivation to stick with the low-carb keto diet.
+Watching the numbers decrease on the scale can increase the motivation to stick with the low-carb keto diet.

-However, studies have shown that after one or two years, ketogenic dieters usually regain the initial weight loss.
+However, studies have shown that ketogenic dieters usually regain the initial weight loss after one or two years.
 Many have stopped the diet and re-integrated foods containing carbohydrates into their diet.